perbaltzar/looper-trouper/README.md

 - [ ] Visualization of BPM in side bar.
 - [ ] Loading Screen
 - [ ] Print out song information in side bar
-- [ ] Print out song on canvas with peaks data
 - [ ] Change position in canvas and play from there

 ### Effects